Moxtra/moxtra-bot-sdk-nodejs/README.md

 #### `new Chat(bot)`

-Chat instance is created in the callback for each type of message event except *bot_uninstalled* and *account_link*.
-Therefore, chat.binder_id, chat.user_id, chat.username, and chat.access_token as well as the corresponding event object are pre-populated.
+Chat instance is created in the callback for each type of message event except *account_link*.
+Therefore, chat.binder_id, chat.user_id, chat.username, chat.client_id, and chat.org_id as well as the corresponding event object are pre-populated.

 A typical `Chat` instance has the following structure: